Reintegration and wider opening: resources for schools

 For all the latest DfE documents around coronavirus, see coronavirus (COVID-19): guidance for schools and other educational settings

-Specific advice around the wider opening of schools includes:
+Specific advice around the wider opening of schools includes the following.

 - Actions for educational and childcare settings to prepare for wider opening from 1 June 2020